Telekors/esmcheckds2/README.rst

 Configuration
 -------------

-This script requires a '.mfe\_saw.ini' file the local directory or in your home directory.
-This file contains sensitive clear text credentials for the McAfee ESM so it is important it be protected.
+This script requires a '.mfe\_saw.ini' file the local directory \(\%AppData\%\) or in your home directory. **This file contains sensitive clear text credentials for the McAfee ESM so it is important it be protected.**

 It looks like this: